adambard/learnxinyminutes-docs/bc.html.markdown

     /*1.
-Variables and control structures*/ num = 45 /*All variables save only doubles, and you cannot save characters directly.*/

-/*Blocks are denoted using the {} operators(similar to C):*/ while(num < 50) { /*While loop.
-Execute a block of code until the condition is falsy.*/
-    num += 1 /*equivalent to num=num+1. a = a op b is equivalent to a op= b.
+Variables and control structures*/ num = 45 /*All variables save only doubles, and you cannot save characters directly.*/ num = 45 /*You can choose to add a semicolon after every statement.
+This is optional.*/ /*Blocks are denoted using the {} operators(similar to C):*/ while(num < 50) { /*While loop.
+Execute a block of code until the condition is falsy.*/ num += 1 /*equivalent to num=num+1. a = a op b is equivalent to a op= b.